ViniciusAmbrosi/csv-duplicate-identifier/README.md

 ## Usage and Execution

-In ordet to execute the code you need have the virtualenv instance activate.
+In ordet to execute the code you need have the virtualenv instance active.

 You can achieve this by either running: _**envconfig.sh**_ or _**source csvvalidatorenv/bin/activate**_